At last, there is a book about Mel, Mel & Julian

 Freshly recovered after their album recording session, they continued to rehearse with Julian for the rest of that month adding to the repertoire and which Julian augmented brilliantly, and the newly expanded group drove down to Durban and were set up in a larger “Troubadour Room” at the Edward.
 Their contract ran right through the busy July winter holiday season, and word of their reputation for a great night of entertainment spread quickly, and they were soon filling every show to capacity!

-As a trio, the group became a welcome attraction in the various cities they played.
-Their popularity at The Edward Hotel in Durban brought them back for repeat long-term residencies from 1964 till 1967, and they also had residencies at Deal's Hotel in East London, as well as at Cape Town's Grand Hotel, during which period of time they recorded three LPs for Columbia Records (South Africa)...of which, their last LP Miscellanea was voted one of the Top 10 South African Folk Albums!
+As a trio, the group became a welcome attraction everywhere they played.
+Their popularity at The Edward Hotel in Durban brought them back for repeat long-term residencies from 1964 till 1967, and they also had residencies at Deal's Hotel in East London, as well as at Cape Town's Grand Hotel, during which period of time they recorded three LPs for Columbia Records (South Africa)...of which, their last LP “Miscellanea” was voted one of the Top 10 South African Folk Albums!

 Although the group lasted for a relatively short time (until late 1967), their contribution to a contemporary folk music sound and early folk-rock in South Africa was considerable.